-The EMF Medical Conference 2021 is hosted by the Electromagnetic Safety Alliance, Inc.
+The EMF Medical Conference 2021 was hosted by the Electromagnetic Safety Alliance, Inc.

 Prevention, Diagnosis and Treatment